Duke and Van Dorn Streets

 Planning for Greater Washington, DC's sixth shopping mall was underway by 1955.
 Omer L. Hirst, a local real estate developer, bought a 52-acre parcel located 10 miles southwest of the United States Capitol, in the "Independent City" of Alexandria.
 The Alexandria Planning Council approved Hirst's plan for a suburban shopping center in 1957.

 Mr. Hirst assembled a group of investors who formed a development company known as the Alexandria Partnership.
 A shopping complex plan was formally announced in September 1963.
 LANDMARK CENTER would be designed by New York City's Abbot & Merkt Company.
-The first two operational stores were a 2-level (163,000 square foot), Arlington, Virginia-based Hecht's and 2-level (236,000 square foot) Sears.
+The first two operational stores would be a 2-level (163,000 square foot), Arlington, Virginia-based Hecht's and 2-level (236,000 square foot) Sears.
 These were officially dedicated on August 4, 1965.

 Officiating at the grand opening were Lieutenant Governor Mills.
 E. Godwin, Jr. (D), Nicholas Calasanto (Vice Mayor of Alexandria) and Ira R. DeVonald (President of the Alexandria Chamber of Commerce).
 A ceremonial ribbon was cut by the Vice Mayor, with over 1,000 multicolored balloons released.